jnichols-git/matcha/docs/CORS.md

 - `Access-Control-Max-Age`: Indicates how long a resource may be cached in seconds.
 - `Access-Control-Allow-Credentials`: Indicates if a request may use credentials (cookies, authorization, or TLS).

-All of these can be empty, a list, or `*`, which indicates that any value is allowed/exposed. `router` represents these with the `*AccessControlOptions` struct, used to define how a Router should treat CORS requests.
+All of these can be empty, a list, or `*`, which indicates that any value is allowed/exposed. `matcha` represents these with the `*AccessControlOptions` struct, used to define how a Router should treat CORS requests.

 ## Setting Up CORS